mhorga/mhorga.github.io/_posts/2016-05-10-using-metalkit-part-11.markdown

 ![alt text](https://github.com/Swiftor/Metal/raw/master/images/chapter11_4.png "4")

-You should take some time to try to understand how the `magic` works here.
-If you have any questions about this code, feel free to contact me either on this blog or on [Twitter](https://twitter.com/mhorga_).
+Your assignment is to try to understand how the `magic` works here.
+If you have any questions, feel free to contact me either on this blog or on [Twitter](https://twitter.com/mhorga_), otherwise I will go over the "solution" to this assignment next week.
 The [source code](https://github.com/Swiftor/Metal) is posted on Github as usual.

 Until next time!